×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Portugal is to search online.
 You can search for real estate websites, such as idealista.com and imovirtual.com, which often list a variety of different types of rentals ranging from holiday apartments to long-term residence.
 Additionally, you can search on Facebook groups and Expat forums, as many expats offer advice and help finding accommodation on these platforms.
 For a more customised option, you may wish to consider using a rental agency or estate agent, as they will be able to find properties to fit your exact requirements.
-Finally, you can also search for classified ad sites, such as OLX, for places to rent," said one person in Portugal.
+Finally, you can also search for classified ad sites, such as OLX, for places to rent," remarked one foreigner who made the move to Portugal.

 View More Answers